 In big cities such as Cape Town, we live amongst birds.
 If you look upwards and around you at any given time of the day, it is most likely that you will catch a glimpse of a bird flitting through the sky.
-Despite a certain level of harmony we share with wild births in cities, as well as their crucial part in the balance of nature, there are some bird species that can become pests when they nest in the wrong locations.
-In just a few minutes of reading, learn about how pest control Cape Town companies such as Pest Managers can help you with a bird problem.
+We share a certain degree of harmony with wild birds in cities, as well as understanding the importance of maintaining the balance of the natural world.
+However, there are some bird species that can become pests when they nest in the wrong locations.

 Before we launch into the intricacies behind bird control, you may be wondering what it is at its simplest core.
 Bird control refers to the methods used to address a pesky bird population and deter them from landing, roosting and nesting.
 The following birds are often considered to be pests: